survivejs/webpack-book/manuscript/building_with_webpack/09_hosting_on_github_pages.md

 }
 ```

-To make the asset paths work on GitHub Pages, we also need to tweak a Webpack setting known as `output.publicPath`.
+To make the asset paths work on GitHub Pages, we also need to tweak a webpack setting known as `output.publicPath`.
 Otherwise they will point at root and that won't work unless you are hosting behind a root domain directly.

 `publicPath` gives control over the resulting urls you see at *index.html* for instance.
 If you are hosting your assets on a CDN, this would be the place to tweak.
 In this case it's enough to set it to point the GitHub project like this: